atmnk/fad-automation/README.md

 You can download apps from this repositories releases.
 Or you can build and compile whole app from source code.

 ## For Running Tests
+You need to get the app binaries (you can download from this repos release section) and place it in relevant path. and add that path in files in config folder.
 ```
 yarn install
 yarn test:ios or yarn test:android